Flight to detention: On the plane with Russia’s most wanted

-But as he boarded flight DP 936 to Moscow on Sunday, Navalny shrugged of the threats to his life and freedom.
+But as he boarded Flight DP 936 to Moscow on Sunday, Navalny shrugged of the threats to his life and freedom.
 “Are you not scared Alexei?” a reporter asked him, as he pushed through a scrum of journalists looking for his seat.
 “I feel great,” he responded.
 “In Germany it was also good, but returning home is always better.”

 What does he expect in Moscow?